 Quarantine Housing Frequently Asked Questions

-Students who are known to have been exposed to someone with COVID-19 and identified by public health officials as needing a quarantine period are required to quarantine for up to 14 days.
+Students who are known to have been exposed to someone with COVID-19 and identified by public health officials as needing a quarantine period are required to quarantine for up to 10 days.
 The university will provide on-campus quarantine housing to all students.
+Individuals who are fully vaccinated against COVID-19 and remain asymptomatic do not have to quarantine.

 Isolation is used to separate people who have contracted the virus (those who are sick with COVID-19 and those with no symptoms) from people who are not infected.
 To minimize the spread of COVID-19 in our community, COVID-positive students must have a space where they can recover comfortably without coming into contact with other people in our community.
 Students in isolation housing are monitored by staff from the Habif Health and Wellness Center.
 The university will provide on-campus isolation housing to all students.